Emmanuel Adebayor: Crystal Palace

 On 26 January 2016, Adebayor joined Premier League side Crystal Palace on a six-month deal until the end of the season.
 He scored his only goal for the club on 13 February in an ultimate 2–1 loss to Watford in the Premier League.
 On 13 June 2016, it was confirmed that Adebayor would be released upon the expiry of his Palace contract on 30 June.

 İstanbul Başakşehir

 On 31 January 2017, Adebayor signed a contract with Süper Lig club İstanbul Başakşehir until June 2018.
 He scored six goals in 11 league games over the remainder of the season, including a hat-trick on 10 April in a 4–0 home win over Galatasaray, as his team finished runners-up.
 He added another goal from five Turkish Cup games, where his team was again runners-up.

 Adebayor scored another hat-trick against Galatasaray on 19 November 2017, in a 5–1 win at the Başakşehir Fatih Terim Stadium.

 On 20 June 2019, Adebayor left İstanbul Başakşehir.

 Kayserispor

-On 26 August 2019, Adebayor joined Turkish Süper Lig side Kayserispor on a one-year contract.
+On 26 August 2019, Adebayor joined Süper Lig side Kayserispor on a one-year contract.
 He left the club in December 2019.